Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

-As discussed earlier, leptoquark $S^{4/3}_3$ gets produced in association with muon from $s-g$ fusion via the Feynman diagram shown in \autoref{fig:s3prod}(a) and eventually decays into $s \mu$ with 100\% branching fraction as presented in \autoref{brss3}.
-This leads to the final state of mono-jet plus di-muon.
-The event numbers for the benchmark points BP1 and BP2 along with the dominant SM backgrounds for this final state are given in \autoref{tab:s343}.
-The numbers are presented for three different center of mass energies viz.
+The event numbers for the benchmark points BP1 and BP2 along with the dominant SM backgrounds for this finalstate are given in \autoref{tab:s343}.
+The numbers are presented for three different centre-of-mass energies viz.
 14\,TeV, 30\,TeV and 100\,TeV.
 The integrated luminosity are taken to be 1000\,fb$^{-1}$ for the first two and 100\,fb$^{-1}$ for the last one.
 Since the leptoquark masses in the considered benchmark points (BP1 and BP2) are taken to be 1.5 TeV and 2.0 TeV, a hardness cut of 1.2 TeV has also been implemented here to reduce the background.
 Both the hardest jet and lepton $p_T$ cut are demanded to be $\geq 200$ GeV.
-Moreover, as there is no neutrino involved in this final state, we put an upper limit on the missing energy as $\ptmiss \leq 30$ GeV.
-As expected, the dominant contribution to this mode comes from $sg\to S_3^{4/3}\mu$.
-Nevertheless, a small contribution arises from $cg\to S_3^{1/3}\mu$ as well, since it can also provide di-muon final state.
-On the other hand, $t\bar t$ and di-boson states remain the prepotent SM backgrounds.
-The signal significance achieved for this final state is very encouraging for all the three center of mass energies.
-In case of BP1, we reach the signal significances of $11.4\,\sigma$, $44.7\,\sigma$ and $62.5\,\sigma$ respectively for the center of mass energies of 14 TeV, 30 TeV and 100 TeV.
-While integrated luminosity of $\sim 200$ \fbi is required to reach $5\,\sigma$ significance at 14 TeV LHC, very early data of $13$ \fbi and $1$ \fbi are enough to gain the $5\,\sigma$ significance at 30 TeV and 100 TeV.
-In the case of BP2, due to lower production cross-section, the signal significances become $5.7\,\sigma$, $26.1\,\sigma$ and $42.4\,\sigma$ for the three center of mass energies, whereas, the required luminosities to achieve the $5\,\sigma$ significance are $ 777$ \fbi, $35$ \fbi and $2$ \fbi, respectively.
+Moreover, as there is no neutrino involved in this finalstate, we put an upper limit on the missing energy, namely $\ptmiss \leq 30$ GeV.
+As expected, the dominant contribution to this mode comes from $s-g\to S_3^{4/3}\mu$.
+Nevertheless, a small contribution arises from $c-g\to S_3^{1/3}\mu$ as well, since it can also provide di-muon finalstate.
+The dominant background contribution at 14 and 30 TeV LHC/FCC comes from the $VV$ process, which has higher chance of getting us a pair of muons in the finalstate.
+At 100 TeV, $t\bar{t}V$ becomes dominant due to the higher jump in cross-section, while contributing towards the criteria of di-muons and no upper limit on light jets.
+The demand of di-muons, accompanied by the hardness cut and the small window of missing energy keeps the background numbers comparatively lower than our previous discussions on $S_1$ in \autoref{sec:S1}, which leads to encouraging signal strengths in all the three centre-of-mass energies.
+At the 14 TeV LHC, a $9.21 \sigma$ significance is obtained for BP1 with 1000 \fbi of luminosity, whereas for BP2 the strength is $2.94\sigma$.
+Moving to the higher centre-of-mass energy of 30 TeV, both the BPs give us promising outcomes, with $43.48\sigma$ and $20.61\sigma$ significances for BP1 and BP2, respectively.
+The strength is further enhanced at the 100 TeV LHC/FCC, where with 100 \fbi luminosity we can obtain $67.90\sigma$ significance for BP1, and $42.23\sigma$ significance for BP2.
+In both 30 TeV and 100 TeV energies, the required $5\sigma$ discovery is predicted with much earlier data.